 Currently Recruiting

-Please contact Sarah Schillinger if interested in learning more about this study.
+Please contact Sarah Schillinger at readytoconnect@chop.edu if interested in learning more about this study.

-The goal of this research study is to investigate gender development and sex differences between children who are on the autism spectrum and children who are not on the autism spectrum.
+The goal of SAGA (Sex, Gender, and Camouflage in Autism) is to investigate gender development and sex differences between children who are on the autism spectrum and children who are not on the autism spectrum.
 This study is in collaboration with PI Clare Harrop at UNC.

-Please contact Amanda Lee if interested in participating or learning more about this study.
+Please contact Amanda Lee at carlanguagelab@chop.edu if interested in participating or learning more about this study.

 How we communicate – our body language, tone, expression – says just as much as our words.
 This study compares how people with different backgrounds and medical conditions use language and non-verbal methods to interact.

-Please contact the Social Coordination team at carmotorlab@chop.edu or Meg Lyons if interested in learning more about this study.
+Please contact the Social Coordination team at carmotorlab@chop.edu or Meg Lyons at carlanguagelab@chop.edu if interested in learning more about this study.

 Ongoing Studies

-This study is intending to determine if infant vocalizations predict subsequent autism diagnosis and later language and social communication scores, and to specify the relationship between caregiver speech and infant communication skills.
-The proposed study will determine if multivariate caregiver speech is related to targeted prefrontal and temporal brain regions.
-By determining if caregiver speech can have a protective effect on brain development, we forge a new scientific approach to studying communication development in infants at high-risk for autism.
+LENA (Language Environmental Analysis) intends to determine whether infant vocalizations predict subsequent autism diagnosis and later language and social communication scores, and to specify the relationship between caregiver speech and infant communication skills.
+This study will determine if multivariate caregiver speech is related to targeted prefrontal and temporal brain regions.
+By determining if caregiver speech can have a protective effect on brain development, we forge a new scientific approach to studying communication development in infants at elevated likelihood of autism.

 This study is working in collaboration with PI Meghan Swanson at University of Minnesota & the IBIS Network as a part of their IBIS-Early Prediction Study (IBIS-EP).

-Please contact Sarah Schillinger if interested in participating or learning more about this study.
+Please contact Sarah Schillinger at carlanguagelab@chop.edu if interested in participating or learning more about this study.

 Recently Completed